-Glaucoma is one of the leading causes of blindness.
+Glaucoma is the world’s leading cause of irreversible blindness.
 Glaucoma can develop in anyone but people over age 60, those with a family history of glaucoma, and African-Americans are at especially high risk.
-Certain types of medical conditions, such as diabetes or extreme near-sightedness, can also increase the risk for glaucoma.
+Certain types of medical conditions, such as diabetes or extreme near-sightedness, increase the risk for glaucoma.

 Glaucoma is a term used to describe several types of eye conditions that affect the optic nerve.
 In many cases, damage to the optic nerve is related to increased pressure in the eye, also known as intraocular pressure (IOP).